thoughtspot/cs_tools/docs/cs-tools/overview.md

 # Available Tools

-Tools are a collection of different scripts to perform different functions which aren't native to the ThoughtSpot or advanced functionality for clients who have a well-adopted platform.
+Tools are a collection of different scripts to perform various functions which aren't native to ThoughtSpot or advanced functionality for clients who have a well-adopted platform.

 ### __All tools are provided as-is__